-- to provide advice and recommendations to the Board of Directors regarding the Remuneration Policy for Directors and Key Management Personnel; and to periodically check – in conjunction with the Department of Human Resources and Organisation– that the Policy is being implemented in conformity with the principles laid down in its framework, reporting their findings to the Board of Directors accordingly;
+- the responsibility to carry out periodic checks – in conjunction with the Director of Central Group Human Resources and Organisation– to ensure that the Remuneration Policy is being implemented in compliance with its principles, and then reporting their findings to the Board of Directors;

-- the capacity to provide counsel to the Board of Directors in matters concerning the remuneration of directors who hold key positions (e.g. Chairman, Chief Executive Officer, Executive Directors and Directors on Committees);
+- to make recommendations to the Board of Directors regarding the remuneration of Directors holding special positions (e.g. Chairman, Managing Director, Executive Directors and Directors on committees);

-- the task of making proposals to the Board of Directors regarding the Committee’s work on identifying and laying down corporate guidelines aimed at retaining and motivating management personnel;
+- the task of making presentations to the Board of Directors regarding the Committee’s work on identifying and laying down corporate guidelines aimed at retaining and motivating management personnel;

-- the capacity to make recommendations on the implementation of Shareholder-approved Stock Option Plans, in accordance with Art.
-114-bis of Italian Legislative Decree no. 58/1998;
+- the capacity to make recommendations on the implementation of Shareholder-approved incentive plans featuring the granting of financial instruments in accordance with Article 114-bis of Legislative Decree 58/1998;

-- the task of proposing new candidates for the position of director to the Board of Directors, in the event of an appointment by co-optation to replace an independent director.
+- the task of proposing new candidates for the position of director on the Board of Directors, in the event of an appointment by co-optation to replace an independent director.

 The meetings dealt with the following issues:

-- approval of the operating rules for the committee’s functioning;
+- approval of the Report on the Remuneration Policy for the 2018 financial year;

 - the proposal of the Board of Directors on the remuneration of directors vested with special offices, for members of Board of Directors committees and Supervisory Board;